-Dr. Shimwaayi Muntemba was a gender advisor on the World Bank Africa Region’s HIV/AIDS programmes.
-Each time she visited her home country of Zambia, she became increasingly concerned by the rising numbers of requests from schools for support for orphaned pupils.
+Dr. Shimwaayi Muntemba, a Zambian national, was working as a gender advisor on the World Bank Africa Region’s HIV/AIDS programmes when she became increasingly concerned by the rising numbers of requests from schools for support for orphaned pupils.

 Tragically, during this period, Shimwaayi lost three younger sisters to the AIDS pandemic; leaving behind 11 young children.
 This motivated her to work towards establishing ZOA-US in Washington D.C. in 2000, to supply food and educational support to impoverished orphans and other vulnerable Zambian children.